-Over the years through training and my willingness to continue to learn and grow so did my career.
+Over the years through training and my willingness to continue to learn and grow, so did my career.
 In 2018 I finished #18 in the company and won the presidents achievement trip for a 2nd time.
 In 2019 I finished #12 in the company, won the trip again and won Rep of the year.
 In 2020 I finished #2 in the company, won the trip for a 4th time, and won Rep of the year for a second time.
 I also made a huge goal for myself income-wise in 2020 that I didn’t think was even possible and I surpassed it.

-I have grown and went through many changes with AMP over the last 6 years but right now is the most exciting time of my career.
+I have grown and gone through many changes with AMP over the last 6 years but right now is the most exciting time of my career.
 AMP is growing and we are adding new cutting edge products to help our small businesses grow and thrive.
 I can’t wait to see what the future holds for my career — the sky is the limit!

 On Lisa’s time at AMP, Aaron Young had this to say:

 “Lisa Bajer is probably one of the nicest gals I know.
 She always greets with a smile and is genuinely one of the kindest humans on earth.
-Lisa or the “Bees knees” is a name I’ve always recognized since I started my career with AMP.
+Lisa, or the “Bees knees”, is a name I’ve always recognized since I started my career with AMP.
 Everyday she is popping sales, which means she’s actively helping people, everyday!
 Its easy to see why she has had so much success in her community given her generous heart and can do attitude.
-Lisa always takes the time to reach out and see if anyone needs help and she’s the first to raise her hand if someone does need help.
-The Bee is a staple in our culture and AMP is so lucky to have such an honest caring individual.
+Lisa always takes the time to reach out and see if anyone needs help and she’s the first to raise her hand if someone does need anything.
+The Bee is a staple in our culture and AMP is so lucky to have such an honest and caring individual.
 Here’s to you Lisa and thank you for always being a support system in my corner!”